Razan-abdullah/new-prep-course-std/Day12/Task/README.md

 ### **Style**

-1. Add some style for the header and the footer
+1. Add some style for the header and the footer.
 2. Add backgrounds, font colors, google fonts, and any additional style.
 3. Use a suitable color palette for your website.
-You can use [ColorHunt](https://colorhunt.co) .
+You can use [ColorHunt](https://colorhunt.co).

 **Note:**
 Be creative and make your page professional.